qir-alliance/qir-spec/specification/profiles/Adaptive_Profile.md

 ## Classical Instructions

-The following table lists all classical instructions the must be supported to execute a minimal Adaptive Profile program, that is a program that does not make use of any optional capabilities:
+The following table lists all classical instructions that must be supported to execute a minimal Adaptive Profile program, that is a program that does not make use of any optional capabilities: